June 27, 2025

 Can I bring assistive listening devices or hearing aid accessories on board?

-Yes, you can bring assistive listening devices and hearing aid accessories on board when you fly.
-These items are typically allowed in your carry-on luggage.
-It's a good idea to keep them easily accessible during the flight in case you need to adjust or use them.
+Yes, assistive listening devices and hearing aid accessories are typically allowed in your carry-on luggage.
+Keep them easily accessible during the flight in case you need to adjust or use them.

 What if there’s an emergency on the plane?

-In the event of an emergency on the plane, airline staff are trained to ensure the safety of all passengers, including those with hearing loss.
+In the event of an emergency, airline staff are trained to ensure the safety of all passengers, including those with hearing loss.
 Here's what you can do to stay informed:

-• Pay attention to visual cues.
-Flight attendants will often use visual signals and gestures to convey important information.
+• Watch for visual cues.
+Flight attendants often use gestures and visual signals to convey urgent information.

 What should I do if my hearing aid or cochlear implant malfunctions during the flight?